GoodneyJ/portfolio-site/README.md

 # portfolio-site
-A Personal website for showcasing my work make the social icons at the bottom functional links need to style the email-confirmation page
+-A Personal website for showcasing my work
+-make the social icons at the bottom functional links -need to style the email-confirmation page

 ## Deployed